 Cala Coticcio

-Probably one of the most popular beaches of the Maddalena archipelago and perhaps of the whole Sardinia, Cala Coticcio is also known as Tahiti, a name earned for thanks to its emerald-blue sea.
-It is characterized by fine, soft sand, granite rocks and the typical Mediterranean vegetation.
+This is probably one of the most popular beaches of the Maddalena archipelago and perhaps of the whole Sardinia.
+Sardinians also refer to it as Tahiti, a name earned thanks to its emerald-blue sea.
+Cala Coticcio has fine, soft sand, granite rocks and the typical Mediterranean vegetation.

 These elements, combined with the sea, create a truly spectacular landscape.
 As you may have already read in the part of the guide dedicated to trekking, getting to Cala Coticcio is not easy.
 Remember that you’ll have to hike to get there and to get back.
 Some boat tours go to Cala Coticcio, but boats can only dock at a distance from the beach.